vancuongbui/vnt_contract/network_deployment.md

 9 directories, 5 files

-## Generate the p2p address of each node
+### Generate the p2p address of each node
 The p2p address is the address for each node to establish a connection.
 We must first obtain the p2p address of each initial witness.
 When the node is first started, it will automatically generate the p2p address.

 The p2p address contains the IP and port number.
 When we start the node, we need to specify the port number for communication between nodes.
 Node 0 to node 4 are assigned port numbers: 12340, 12341, 12342, 12343.

 Use the following command to start node 0 and get the p2p address.

-gvnt --datadir node0 --port 12340 console
+$ gvnt --datadir node0 --port 12340 console

+-  Omit a lot of output /ip4/127.0.0.1/tcp/12340/ipfs/1kHYbyYai6Ns9Kve7BGPqppg4iGEoC43qr1ecVnp8eaGaa1

+- Using the same method, the p2p addresses of nodes 1, 2, and 3 can be obtained.

 gvnt --datadir node1 --port 12341 console
 gvnt --datadir node2 --port 12342 console
 gvnt --datadir node3 --port 12343 console
-// Omit a lot of output

-/ip4/127.0.0.1/tcp/12340/ipfs/1kHYbyYai6Ns9Kve7BGPqppg4iGEoC43qr1ecVnp8eaGaa1
 /ip4/127.0.0.1/tcp/12341/ipfs/1kHBpENGoi69h1kSB3QyxshafAAQ96NzWd2HD2rFhre2mGk
 /ip4/127.0.0.1/tcp/12342/ipfs/1kHXty4MAZbdTTNPv4Lmpfwm2HaShdVTDQWJAzFbPWGj3Kp
 /ip4/127.0.0.1/tcp/12343/ipfs/1kHTMcsoVM3w4vbUL2fJYYP5a6vD1DFmCBin1jFwxuDmYyu

+- Viet network connection amongst nodes.
+For example on node 3, issue admin.nodeInfo.vnode
 > admin.nodeInfo.vnode
 {
   id: "1kHVZToJpjDg9tWNzt7XECmf7ChLmZCL627negsi5TBZNc4",